Siddh9637/apnacollege-demo/README.md

 # apnacollege-demo
-This is my first Git Repository done to know version control, how it work
+This is my first Git Repository done to know version control, how it works....
 <br>
 Author - Siddharth Bhusari.